 Because there’s so much you can do!

-For sure.
 I was reading about your music online and I love that you have so many different ways of categorizing it.
 If someone who had never heard your music before asked you what kind of music you make, what would you tell them?

 I usually say I have a bunch of different sets.
 Every Moor Mother Goddess show is different.
 One set is five punk songs.
 I play guitar.
 I usually play bass because I think I’m more in tune with the low sounds, but when I picked up the guitar it was like I had a machine gun in my hands.
 It’s such a powerful thing to play.
 At a recent show, I had kicked the mic stand over and I had Katy [Otto of Philadelphia-based band Trophy Wife] hold the mic while I was singing.
 I got about two lines in and I was about the barf all over her.
 It was that intense.
 I had to drop my guitar, run to the bathroom, barf, come back out and continue.
 There’s so much energy and power that comes over me.
 That’s one set.
 Then I have a set with a DJ, my friend DJ Haram, where I do a straight up hip-hop.
 Then I have my poetry set.
 Then I have my more weirdo, noisy beats sets.